-G 511 DC1.1 CELL BIOLOGY AND GENETICS
+Course Title CELL BIOLOGY AND GENETICS

-56 hours
+Course Code G 51 1 DC1.1

+Number of credits 4 Contact Hours 56

-- CO 1.
-Acquire a deep insight on the concepts of cell biology and genetics. - CO 2.
-Describe the ultrastructure of cells, structure and function of organelles, cytosol and cytoskeleton - CO 3.
-Illustrate the phases of cell cycle, cell division, reductional division in gametes, molecular mechanisms that regulate life and death of a cell including programmed cell death or apoptosis and differentiation in plants - CO 4.
-Comprehend the organization and structure of chromosomes, banding techniques and Mendelian laws of inheritance, deviations, and exceptions to these laws. - CO 5.
-Describe mutations and its types, genetic or hereditary disorders.
+CO 1.
+Acquire a deep insight on the concepts of cell biology and describe the ultrastructure of cells, structure and function of organelles, cytosol and cytoskeleton.

+CO 2.
+Illustrate the phases of cell cycle, cell division, reductional division in gametes, molecular mechanisms that regulate life and death of a cell including programmed cell death or apoptosis and differentiation in plants.

+CO 3.
+Comprehend the organization and structure of chromosomes, banding patterns, karyotyping to detect genetic disorders and laws of inheritance, and gene interaction.

+CO 4.
+Describe mutations and its types, genetic or hereditary disorders and prenatal screening of genetic disorders.

 Unit 1.
-Cell as a basic unit of living systems and cellular organelles: (14 hours)
+Cell as a basic unit of living systems and cellular (14 hours) organelles